2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 - File B: ``#| ��➈E�8mz    �g�3��$l�/�����l�`���í��%�Ҹ^l"��V'�(4,v�k�At/�\.^���%``

-After encrypting the file with the same key and Initialization vector we get the following result:
+After encrypting the file with the same key and Initialization vectors we get the following result:

 - File A: ``#| ��➈E�8m���f[y�b��҃e������S�f�ĳ������`�p�q!��X��;��ZXv��+�(%``

 - File B: ``#| ��➈E�8mz    �g�3��$l�/�����l�`���í��%�Ҹ^l"��V'�(4,v�k�At/�\.^���%``

-Both files start in the same way with `Isto é um ficheiro` and after encryptying with the same Initialization Vector and Key the beginning of both files is exactly the same `#| ��➈E�8m` meaning that you could easily reverse engineer the key that was used as well as the IV.
+Both files start in the same way with `Isto é um ficheiro` and after encrypting with the same Initialization Vector and Key the beginning of both files is the same `#| ��➈E�8m` meaning that you could easily reverse engineer the key that was used as well as the IV.
 Besides that, different messages should produce completely indistinguishable output and that is not guaranteed here.
-So, it's definitely wrong to reuse the same IV under the same key.
+So, it's wrong to reuse the same IV under the same key.

 ### Task 6.2